-- (2) During the year ended December 31, 2011, we incurred \$0.3 million of restructuring charges for severance and retention benefits related to the termination of certain administrative employees.
+(2) During the year ended December 31, 2011, we incurred \$0.3 million of restructuring charges for severance and retention benefits related to the termination of certain administrative employees.
 These charges are reflected as restructuring charges in our consolidated statement of operations.
+We paid approximately \$0.1 million of these restructuring charges in the three months ended March 31, 2012 and paid the remaining \$0.2 million in the three month period ended June 30, 2012.

-We expect to pay these restructuring charges in 2012. - (3) This represents the Texas franchise tax (applicable to income apportioned to Texas) which, in accordance with ASC 740, is classified as income tax for reporting purposes. - (4) Fleet horsepower is horsepower for compression units that have been delivered to us (and excludes any units on order).
-As of December 31, 2011, we had 171,245 of additional new compression unit horsepower on order, of which 61,134 horsepower is expected to be delivered between January 2012 and March 2012, 82,443 horsepower is expected to be delivered between January 2012 and September 2012. - (5) Total available horsepower is revenue generating horsepower under contract for which we are billing a customer, horsepower in our fleet that is under contract but is not yet generating revenue, horsepower not yet in our fleet that is under contract not yet generating revenue that is subject to a purchase order and idle horsepower.
+(3) This represents the Texas franchise tax (applicable to income apportioned to Texas) which, in accordance with ASC 740, is classified as income tax for reporting purposes.

+- (4) Fleet horsepower is horsepower for compression units that have been delivered to us (and excludes any units on order).
+As of June 30, 2012, we had 66,539 of additional new compression unit horsepower on order, of which 51,039 horsepower is expected to be delivered between July 2012 and September 2012, and 15,500 horsepower is expected to be delivered between October 2012 and December 2012. - (5) Total available horsepower is revenue generating horsepower under contract for which we are billing a customer, horsepower in our fleet that is under contract but is not yet generating revenue, horsepower not yet in our fleet that is under contract not yet generating revenue that is subject to a purchase order and idle horsepower.
 Total available horsepower excludes new horsepower on order for which we do not have a compression services contract. - (6) Revenue generating horsepower is horsepower under contract for which we are billing a customer. - (7) Calculated as the average of the month-end revenue generating horsepower for each of the months in the period. - (8) Calculated as the average of the month-end horsepower per revenue generating compression unit for each of the months in the period. - (9) Horsepower utilization is calculated as (i)(a) revenue generating horsepower plus (b) horsepower in our fleet that is under contract, but is not yet generating revenue plus (c) horsepower not yet in our fleet that is under contract not yet generating revenue and that is subject to a purchase order, divided by (ii) total available horsepower less idle horsepower that is under repair.
-Horsepower utilization based on revenue generating horsepower and fleet horsepower at each applicable period end was 89.5%, 91.5%, 86.2%, 87.5% and 89.9% for the years ended December 31, 2007, 2008, 2009, 2010 and 2011, respectively. - (10) Calculated as the average utilization for the months in the period based on utilization at the end of each month in the period. - (11) Working capital is defined as current assets minus current liabilities.
+Horsepower utilization based on revenue generating horsepower and fleet horsepower at each applicable period end was 89.5%, 91.5%, 86.2%, 87.5% and 89.9% for the years ended December 31, 2007, 2008, 2009, 2010 and 2011, respectively, and 85.0% and 88.4% for the six months ended June 30, 2011 and 2012, respectively. - (10) Calculated as the average utilization for the months in the period based on utilization at the end of each month in the period. - (11) Working capital is defined as current assets minus current liabilities